kralion/kralion/README.md

 ## Hey 👋, I'm Brayan Joan!

-I am a highly skilled front-end developer with experience in technologies such as Typescript , React JS, Adobe XD, Figma, Spline, Mongo DB and SQL Server.
+I am a highly skilled front-end developer with experience in technologies such as Typescript , React JS, Adobe XD, Figma, Spline.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>
 <br/>